 This field shows how many successful payments each user has made.
 A PMPro order is considered a successful payment when it is not with a refunded or review status.
 The number of payments can be another good way to find your most valuable users.
 To find the members with most payments, just click on the Payments column and sort it in a descending order.
 You can also filter the Paid Memberships Pro user list by using this field:

-PMPro filter members by number of payments
+PMPro filter members by payment number

 Last Payment Date